From Vegas to Macau II

-From Vegas to Macau II (賭城風雲II) is a 2015 3D Hong Kong-Chinese action comedy film directed and written by Wong Jing and starring Chow Yun-fat, Nick Cheung, Carina Lau, Shawn Yue, Angela Wang and Michelle Hu.
-The film is the sequel to From Vegas to Macau.
+From Vegas to Macau II (賭城風雲II) is a 2015 3D action comedy film directed and written by Wong Jing and starring Chow Yun-fat, Nick Cheung, Carina Lau, Shawn Yue, Angela Wang and Michelle Hu.
+A Hong Kong-Chinese co-production, the film is the sequel to From Vegas to Macau.
 The third installment of the series, From Vegas to Macau III was released on February 8, 2016.